About

 Since 2006, multi-disciplinary teams of skilled facilitators have delivered HCM courses across Australia, Canada, Singapore and Denmark.

-Caroline has been working with HealthChange Associates since 2010, delivering HCM courses and helping organisations and researchers develop critical clinician skills and systems that flow through to meaningful and manageable changes to clinical practice.
+Caroline has been working with HealthChange Associates since 2010, helping organisations and researchers develop critical clinician skills and systems that flow through to meaningful and manageable changes to clinical practice.

 'Delivering Train-the-Trainer programs across Australia, Canada and Singapore has been particularly satisfying.
 It's wonderful to see the results for patients, clinicians and organisations when health professionals deepen their knowledge and grow in confidence to apply the Methodology in different contexts.'